-The D&I Council has partnered with the corporate Training and Development department to make the diversity segment of the orientation a more interactive and engaging learning opportunity for new hires.
-They also worked together to develop a robust diversity and inclusion module for the supervisor/management training series.
-The teams will collaborate to roll out a comprehensive D&I training for all staff, aimed at raising awareness, building understanding, and giving employees and managers at all levels the tools to understand and own their roles in attaining the organization’s diversity and inclusion objectives.
+The DEI Council has partnered with the corporate Training and Development department to make the diversity segment of the orientation a more interactive and engaging learning opportunity for new hires.
+They also worked together to develop a robust diversity, equity, and inclusion module for the supervisor/management training series.
+The teams will collaborate to roll out a comprehensive DEI training for all staff, aimed at raising awareness, building understanding, and giving employees and managers at all levels the tools to understand and own their roles in attaining the organization’s diversity, equity, and inclusion objectives.

 The objective of our Mentoring Program is to provide professional development opportunities for employees to learn from the experiences of their seasoned colleagues, while giving senior members/mentors the opportunity to “give back” to their co-workers and their profession.
 We are in the third year of active, successful cohort and pairings.